Xylosma parvifolia: Ecology

 Xylosma parvifolia is a plant of the wet tropical biome, and is a montane species confined to upper slopes, rocky cliffs, and major outcrops across elevations ranging from 150–700 m.
 It favors exposed ridgelines and open cliff faces near summits, where canopy cover is minimal and vegetative competition is low.
 Its ecological associations span 367 documented species, primarily insects and fungi.
 Its reproductive biology remains poorly documented, and is presumed to engage in ornithophily, although there are no confirmed dispersal vectors.
 Despite its continued presence at known sites, Xylosma parvifolia has not colonized new areas for more than 20 years, suggesting pronounced habitat specialization and weak competitive ability.

 Taxonomy

 Xylosma parvifolia was first described by Hermann Otto Sleumer in 1938 as Xylosma ovatum var. parvifolium, a name later standardized to Xylosma ovata var. parvifolia.
 In 1984, Laurence Woodward Jessup described Xylosma parvifolium, which used a different type specimen than the initial taxon, though it synonymized it.
 Later, the genus underwent a grammatical gender concordance, initiated by William T. Stearn in 1992 when he questioned the genus’s gender, and finalized by Dan Henry Nicolson in 1994, putting Xylosma parvifolia in agreement with the genus name.
 The collective number of synonyms across different sources is approximately 6.

 Historically, Xylosma parvifolia was placed in Flacourtiaceae under older classification systems such as those of Cronquist and Takhtajan.
-Eventually, Flacourtiaceae, including this taxon, were reclassified into Salicaceae, a placement adopted by the APG III system and subsequently recognized by Plants of the World Online, though this classification remains disputed.
+Eventually, Flacourtiaceae, including this taxon, were reclassified into Salicaceae, a placement adopted by the APG III system and subsequently recognized by Plants of the World Online.